 The Everest Base Camp might just be the most exciting part of the trek.
 Most trekkers head out for this journey just to experience standing at the foot of the world's tallest mountain.
 Although this might not be the best place to view Everest, it surely has its way of rewarding trekkers with the importance it serves.
 The Everest Base Camp is situated at an altitude of 5,364 meters.
 While you bask in the sun's golden rays in the snow-covered rocks of the base camp, you may also come across several trekkers opting for the Everest expedition.
 You can view glaciers, icefalls, and nearby mountains from the base camp.

 For some people, Kala Patthar may be more exciting than reaching the Everest Base Camp.
 For strong reasons, this argument can’t be easily denied.
 Kala Patthar is famously known as the best place to view Everest.
 Most famous pictures of Everest and the peaks surrounding it have been taken from this spot.
-At 5,545 meters, Kala Patthar provides a stunning panoramic view of the Everest.
+At 5,545 meters, Kala Patthar provides a stunning panoramic view of Everest.
 This is also the highest point of the trek.
 If you make it at the right time for sunrise, you will witness one of the most heartwarming views of nature.
 As the sun rises over and the rays hit the snowy peaks, the beauty of Everest, Nuptse, and Changtse leaves you breathless.

 There are several high passes in the Everest region, and Chola Pass isn't one you want to miss when talking about passes in the Khumbu.
-Although crossing the pass may not be included in most standard Everest Base Camp trek, this pass adds a considerable contribution to the adventure factor for traveling in the Everest Region.
+Although crossing the pass may not be included in most standard Everest Base Camp trek, this pass adds a considerable contribution to the adventure factor for travelling in the Everest Region.
 Standing tall at 5,420 meters, the Chola Pass is one of the tallest passes in the Everest region.
 For those willing to step further into challenging themselves, including the pass in the trek is a great option.
 When you approach the top of the pass, a surreal view of the Gokyo lakes and the gorgeous Gokyo valley awaits you.

 Another major attraction of the Khumbu region is Gokyo Lake.
 Again, although it is not a mainstream route for the standard Everest Base Camp trek, most often, people combine these incredible journeys.
 Gokyo Lake is one of the highest freshwater systems on the planet.
 It is located at an altitude of about 5,000 meters.
-The azure lake of Gokyo provides a chilling scenery, along with the Himalayas decorated on the backdrop.
-This lake is considered as a very important symbol in both Hinduism and Buddhism.
-Thus, you may find a number of devotees heading here to fulfill their religious deeds.
+The azure lake of Gokyo provides chilling scenery, along with the Himalayas decorated on the backdrop.
+This lake is considered a very important symbol in both Hinduism and Buddhism.
+Thus, you may find a number of devotees heading here to fulfil their religious deeds.

 Alongside Gokyo Lake, there stands a tall peak, the Gokyo Ri.
 At the height of 5,357 meters, the Gokyo Ri provides a stunning backdrop to the Gokyo Lakes.
 If this peak is included in your trial, then you are up for a real challenge.
 Nevertheless, mounting this peak will provide you with some mind-blowing rewards.
 The 2-3 hour climb to the summit awards you with the splendid panoramic view of Everest, Cho Oyu, Lhotse, Makalu, Cholatse, and many more peaks, along with the Ngozumpa glacier, the longest glacier in Nepal.